-For as much as I cherish little moments and love to document the every day milestones that make up our lives, I’m honestly just not that crafty.
-I pretend to be sometimes.
-And my Pinterest boards will tell you a VERY different story.
+For as much as I cherish little moments and love to document the everyday milestones that make up our lives, I’m honestly just not that crafty.
+I pretend to be sometimes, and my Pinterest boards will tell you a VERY different story.
 But realistically my creativity tends to flourish in electronic written form, not in scrapbook form.

-So to tame the mom guilt on this one, I’ve found several other no glue stick required ways to help ensure my kids have momentos of their past while I maintain a semblance of sanity.
+To tame the mom guilt on this one, I’ve found several other no glue stick required ways to help ensure my kids have momentos of their past while I maintain a semblance of sanity.
 My non baby book easy baby books may not include locks of hair and they don’t utilize the adorable embellishments aisle of Michael’s but they definitely tell a story.